 The Competitor Wins

 A potential client has one foot in the door.
 They see how amazing your reviews are.
-They love the location since it is a short distance from home and they love the look of the hotel, but there’s no information about the surrounding area, such as restaurants and activities.
+They love the location since it is a short distance from home.
+They love the look of the hotel, but there’s no information about the surrounding area, such as restaurants and activities.
 They go to visit your hotel to see how the surrounding neighborhood looks like, and your hotel is nowhere to be found.
 The address that was provided to them by the search engine is inaccurate.
 Completely upset with the time they spent searching they decide to book somewhere else, and it’s your direct competitor.
 The Local Citations Trust Report from BrightLocal states, “30% of consumers would go to a competitor if they couldn’t locate a business because of incorrect information found online.”
 Another potential client is lost because your address was incorrect when displaying in the search engine.

 There are plenty of resources and tools to help you manage your business listings.
 It’s up to you to be on top of it, or we can help you.
 Check out how we can help you increase your leads and correct your business listings throughout the internet in places you would have never thought of searching.
 Put yourself in your client’s shoes.
 Would you stay at a hotel that had inaccurate information online?